ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 # Intro
-* I'll start of with a lecture about API first development and it's advantages.
+* I'll start of with a lecture about API first development and it's advantages.([Jump to section](#api-first-development---why-how-and-what))
-* We will discover how to visualize our API specs.
-[Jump to section](#api-first-development---why-how-and-what)
+* We will discover how to visualize our API specs. ([Jump to section](#api-first-development-with-openapiswagger))
-* Next I'll show you how to generate code that is completely compliant with your API specs.
-[Jump to section](#openapi-generator-generate-api-compliant-code)
+* Next I'll show you how to generate code that is completely compliant with your API specs. ([Jump to section](#openapi-generator-generate-api-compliant-code))
-* We then dive into how to integrate this in your build process by using maven or gradle plugins.
-[Jump to section](#integrating-with-your-build-process-maven-or-gradle-plugin)
+* We then dive into how to integrate this in your build process by using maven or gradle plugins. ([Jump to section](#integrating-with-your-build-process-maven-or-gradle-plugin))
-* To finish it up I'll demonstrate how to use it in a cloud native serverless product.
-[Jump to section](#serverless-on-aws-openapi-api-gateway-lambda-and-sam)
+* To finish it up I'll demonstrate how to use it in a cloud native serverless product with `AWS SAM` and `AWS Lambda`. ([Jump to section](#serverless-on-aws-openapi-api-gateway-lambda-and-sam))

 # API first development - Why, how and what
 > Great communication is key to great software engineering.